 Relationship Issues, Self-Esteem & Identity

-Our first years of life with our primary caregivers lay important foundations of how we relate to others into adulthood - how we were taken care of or not taken care of, what environmental pressures were exerted upon us, and our temperament and genetic material.
+Our first years of life with our primary caregivers lay important foundations of how we relate to others into adulthood (nature and nurture):

-We learn who we are, what other people are like, and how to navigate the world.
 The challenges we often experience in adolescence and adulthood are rooted in earlier experiences, but need to be tended to in the present in order to create change.

 Challenges you might be facing